 The majority of students studying at Central choose to live in Private Rented Accommodation.

 Two Sharers’ Days are organised each year to help students find a property or flatmates.

 Dates for the 2016 Sharers’ Days are:

 To reserve a place, please contact the Student Advice Service with your full name and course.

 For more information on Accommodation Events, visits the Accommodation Mahara page.

-For more information on letting agencies, please visit the Accommodation Mahara page.
+For more information on letting agencies, please visit the Accommodation events page on Learn Zone.